 It is entirely possible to work out in your topper.
 If you are worried about keeping it secure or blending, consider wearing a headband.
 As with wigs, sweating in your topper might mean you need to wash and restyle it more frequently.

-If you work out regularly, you might find it useful to keep a separate “active” piece, such as a smaller cap that can go into a ponytail more easily.
+If you work out regularly, you might find it useful to keep a separate hair topper for the gym, such as one with a smaller cap that can go into a ponytail more easily.
 Synthetic toppers are also a more affordable option that you may find useful as an activewear piece.

 It bears saying: you don’t have to wear hair to work out.
 The women out there who work out without alternative hair on absolutely rock it.
 If you’re not sure about wearing hair working out, but aren’t comfortable without it, you could consider wearing a hat.
 I’ve seen plenty of women at my gym work out in baseball caps.
 Do whatever makes you feel the most comfortable!

 If you have any questions about wearing hair while exercising or sports wigs in general, I’m happy to answer them!